krebs/array/README.md

 # POSIX-compliant implementation of arrays in shell

-It is zero-based and uses "\n" as delimiter, do not mess with it (unless you know what you're doing, which you're probably not ;) ).
+It is zero-based and uses "\n" as delimiter, do not mess with it (unless you know what you're doing, which you probably don't ;) ).
 If you have suggestions for improvements feel free to send a pull request.

 # Usage